me-nk007/MERN-Projetcs/README.md

-# MERN-Projetcs
-It is a repository where i have created few projects using MERN Stack
+It is a repository where i have created a clone of Postman for GET and POST request.